 The beautiful slender shape of the Italian cypress tree has always fascinated gardeners as well as landscapers seeking to give their environment some Mediterranean feel.
 In order for it to do well in your landscape, there are certain things you need to know about growing and caring for this plant.
-Here is what you need to do if you want an Italian Cypress Tree that grows successfully.

-Choosing the right location:
+Choosing the Right Location

 Italian cypress trees require full sunlight so make sure that wherever you plant them they can get at least six to eight hours of direct sunlight every day.
 It also likes well-drained soil which prevents root rot among other water problems.
 If your garden has heavy clay soil, amend it with sand or organic matter for better drainage.

-Planting an Italian Cypress Tree:
+Planting an Italian cypress Tree

 Dig a hole twice as wide but just as deep as the root ball when planting your Italian cypress tree.
 Carefully put the tree into the hole making sure its top is level with surrounding soil then fill in with soil firmly and water thoroughly to settle roots.
 Mulching around base of tree will help keep moisture in and weeds out however ensure mulch does not touch trunk because this could cause rotting.

-Watering Needs:
+Watering Needs

-For the first few weeks after planting, italian cypresses need regular watering so that their roots establish themselves deeply into the ground.
+For the first few weeks after planting, Italian cypresses need regular watering so that their roots establish themselves deeply into the ground.
 Water once a week deeply during first growing season ensuring that soil remains moist but not waterlogged.
 Once established, these plants are drought tolerant and therefore require less frequent watering; however deep watering is important for keeping them healthy when there are prolonged dry spells.

-Tips on Taking Care of an Italian Cypress:
+Tips on Taking Care of an Italian Cypress

-One thing about italian cypress care is never overwater them because they easily get root rots; instead underwater them if necessary.
+One thing about Italian cypress care is never overwater them because they easily get root rots; instead underwater them if necessary.
 Also stake young ones up so that they can grow straight without being bent by wind and always check regularly for pests and diseases like spider mites or cypress canker which can seriously affect the health of your tree.

-To recap, with a good planting site, right watering and little attention, Italian Cypress Trees could be lovely features in any garden since they bring height as well structure into landscapes.
+To recap, with a good planting site, right watering and little attention, Italian cypress Trees could be lovely features in any garden since they bring height as well structure into landscapes.

-What is Italian Cypress?
+What Is Italian Cypress?

 Italian cypress trees are usually planted in the ground, but they can be grown in pots too, especially if space is a constraint.
 Pick out a big container with good drainage holes that will avoid waterlogging when growing Italian cypress in pots; use well-draining potting mix and locate the pot in direct sunlight.
 Ensure regular watering since potted plants dry out faster than those on the soil; also consider supporting the tree so it doesn’t topple over as it gets taller.

-Fertilization needs:
+Fertilization Needs

 Fertilizing an Italian cypress is essential for its health and appearance.
-A balanced slow-release italian cypress fertilizer should be used during spring for maximum growth of this plant type; it supplies all necessary nutrients required by trees throughout their growing seasons thus avoiding over-fertilization which results in lush soft growths prone to diseases and pests.
+A balanced slow-release Italian cypress fertilizer should be used during spring for maximum growth of this plant type; it supplies all necessary nutrients required by trees throughout their growing seasons thus avoiding over-fertilization which results in lush soft growths prone to diseases and pests.

-Landscaping Uses:
+Landscaping Uses

 An Italian cypress serves as a vertical accent in gardens where it contrasts against lower-growing plants.
 It can stand alone, serve as a pair marking entrances or line up into rows creating dramatic formal hedge walls.
 This species’ ability to maintain narrow forms makes them perfect choices for tight spots that do not accommodate wider trees.